 The Company uses a three-tier value hierarchy, which classifies the inputs used in measuring fair values, in determining the fair value of the Company's non-financial assets and non-financial liabilities.
 These tiers include: Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
 There were no changes in the methods or assumptions used in measuring fair value during the period.

-The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable at December 31, 2017 and December 25, 2016 approximate their fair value due to the short-term maturities of these financial instruments.
+The carrying amounts of cash and cash equivalents, accounts receivable and accounts payable at December 25, 2016 and December 27, 2015 approximate their fair value due to the short-term maturities of these financial instruments.
 The Company’s long-term debt has a variable interest rate and therefore re-prices frequently and entails no significant change in credit risk and as a result the fair value approximates the carrying value.

 |Loan Origination Costs